ljmfong/Pret_Y_degeneration/Identifying Regulatory Degeneration.md

 Here are the commands used to identify the regulatory degeneration of _P. reticulata_ following the attainment of scRNA-seq data from Darolti & Mank (2023).
 ----------------------------------------------------------

-## Alignment to female reference genome
+## Prepping VCF files from theacquired sorted BAM files

-We used the Ensembl female _P. reticulata_ reference genome and aligned the paired-end DNA sequences using **BWA** and sorted using **SAMTools**.
+We used the possorted_genome_bam.bam files from the scRNA seq data available from Darolti & Mank (2023).
+We used  **cellSNP-lite** [https://github.com/single-cell-genetics/cellSNP (https://cellsnp-lite.readthedocs.io/en/latest/main/manual.html]to generate our VCF files.
 Here is an example command:

     bwa mem -t 12 Poecilia_reticulata.Guppy_female_1.0_MT.dna.toplevel.fa sample_forward_R1.fastq.gz sample_reverse_R2.fastq.gz > sample_id.sam
     samtools sort -o sample_id.sorted.sam sample_id.sam